How To (Self)Publish Books On a Budget (updated April 5. 2021)

 This is what you probably shouldn’t spend any money on out the gate.
 Especially if you are writing a series and this is the first book.

-I have spent a good chunk on marketing, learning the ropes.
+I have spent a good chunk on marketing, trying to learn the ropes.
 But I will not spend much on it before I release book number two.
 I learned that in the twelfth hour, ready to pull the trigger.

 If you market book one aggressively, the readers won’t have a next book to read, and the cost/profit margin will be hard to keep in the black.